alanbuxey/radiator-cui/README.md

 include %D/cui.cfg

-- when you act as a SP: add PreProcessingHook called cui_attr_hook to each Handler or Realm section which proxies request to another server
+- when you act as a SP: add to each Handler or Realm section which proxies request to another server

-PreProcessingHook file:"%D/Hooks/cui_attr_hook"
+AddToRequestIfNotExist  Operator-Name="1realm.tld"
+AddToRequest            Chargeable-User-Identity=\000

 - when you act as a SP and you plan to use CIU in accounting: add PreProcessingHook called cui_hook to each Handler section,